 London’s other great museum will soon be moving to Old Smithfields Market and might have a train passing through it.
 At the time of writing it is near St Paul’s tube station in the Barbican.
 There is a wonderful section devoted to Roman London.

 Did you know you can see Trajan’s column in London?
 It’s a plaster cast, but still gives you a good view and lovely detail.
-Go up to the viewing gallery while they are refurbishing the cast gallery.
-Michelangelo’s David is also there.
+It was recently cleaned but reopened in December 2018 and looks better than ever.
+You can also see a life-sized plaster cast of Michelangelo’s David.
 Yes, it’s Renaissance not Roman, but still worth visiting.

 Tip: Visit the tea rooms across the courtyard and marvel at their beauty.